gavinhoward/bc/manuals/build.md

 * History has a lot of const data for supporting `UTF-8` terminals.

-The next biggest user is `dc`, so if just `bc` is needed, the size can be reduced to 101 kb (100,960 bytes) with history and 84 kb (84,472 bytes) without history.
+The next biggest user is `dc`, so if just `bc` is needed, the size can be reduced to 113.1 kb (113,112 bytes) with history and 96.6 kb (96,624 bytes) without history.

-The next biggest user is signal handling.
-Without it, the size (with both calculators) is reduced to 109 kb (109,120 bytes) with history and 93 kb (93,632 bytes) without history.
+The next biggest user is extra math support.
+Without it, the size (with both calculators) is reduced to 117.2 kb (117,168 bytes) with history and 96.6 kb (96,584 bytes) without history.

-The next largest user is extra math support.
-If this is not needed, the size (with both calculators) can be reduced to 105 kb (105,048 bytes) with history and signal handling, 89 kb (88,560 bytes) without history, 101 kb (100,920 bytes) without signal handling, and 84 kb (84,432 bytes) without both.
+The next largest user is signal handling.
+If this is not needed, the size (with both calculators) can be reduced to 121.3 kb (121,288 bytes) with history and extra math support, 104.8 kb (104,784 bytes) without history, 113.1 kb (113,056 bytes) without extra math support, and 92.5 kb (92,456 bytes) without both.

 ## Testing